São Paulo Revolt of 1924: From São Paulo to the Paraná River

+The revolutionary army arrived in Bauru on 28 July, where it was reorganized into three brigades commanded by Bernardo de Araújo Padilha, Olinto Mesquita de Vasconcelos and Miguel Costa.
+The Noroeste Railroad's passage to Mato Grosso, in Três Lagoas, was already blocked by the loyalists.
+The only option was the Sorocabana branch, through Botucatu to Presidente Epitácio.
+A detachment was sent to Araçatuba, in the Northwest, to delay the Mato Grosso brigade.
+Three days of rearguard fighting in Botucatu and São Manuel ensured the evacuation of the bulk of the revolutionary army.

+The rebel vanguard stopped in Assis on 5 August, when a ceremony celebrated one month of the revolt and the newspaper O Libertador was published.
+The following day it occupied Porto Tibiriçá, in Presidente Epitácio, on the banks of the Paraná River.
+The rearguard operations would still take 42 days along the 1,200 kilometers of road, where several battles against the loyalist pursuit columns were fought, notably in Santo Anastácio.
+This mission fell to the "Death Column", which systematically destroyed the railway infrastructure along the way to delay the loyalist advance.
+This was a military necessity, but it created controversy in the press.
+João Cabanas became both famous and infamous, accused of numerous acts of vandalism, threats, and murders during the police investigation into the movement.
+In his writings, Cabanas boasted of the terror his name instilled in his opponents, but claimed to have severely punished criminality among the soldiers, even resorting to executions.

 On the banks of the Paraná river, the revolutionary command was divided over strategy: colonel João Francisco wanted to go downstream and, in western Paraná, connect with officers committed to the movement in Rio Grande do Sul.
 Isidoro preferred to go up to Três Lagoas and invade Mato Grosso.
-There, João Cabanas believed in the viability of a "Free State of Brasilândia", financed by tariffs on the export of yerba mate.
+A "Free State of Brasilândia" would be established, financed by tariffs on the export of yerba mate.
 Easily defended by the Paraná River, the rebels would have time to rebuild their forces and reconquer São Paulo, or at least force the government to negotiate.

-The invasion force landed on 17 August, under the command of Juarez Távora, with 570 men, including a shock force composed mainly of foreigners.
-But Três Lagoas was better defended than they thought.
-The Mato Grosso loyalists had withdrawn the troops sent to Bauru to defend their own territory, and were reinforced by colonel Malan d'Angrogne and his column from Minas Gerais.
-What has been called the bloodiest battle of the São Paulo revolt took place on 18 August, with the invaders defeated with heavy losses by the 12th Infantry Regiment and the Public Force of Minas Gerais.
-However, the loyalists had concentrated too much forces to the north, and the way to Paraná was left open.
+From 8 to 18 August, successive expeditions went up the river to occupy Três Lagoas, on the Mato Grosso side.
+The city was better defended than they expected: the Mato Grosso loyalists had withdrawn the troops sent to Bauru to defend their own territory, and were reinforced by Colonel Malan d'Angrogne and his column from Minas Gerais.
+The last expedition, led by Juarez Távora, was defeated south of Três Lagoas, in what has been called the bloodiest battle of the São Paulo Revolt.
+The only good news was that the loyalists had concentrated too many forces to the north, and the way to Paraná was open.